rahgadda/Java/03-Modules/02-datatypes.md

 | boolean |             stores boolean value true or false            |  1-bit | false |
 |   char  | Stores 16-bit unicode character from '\u0000' to '\ffff'  | 16-bit |   -   |

-- Reference variables are created using the defined constructors of the class.These variables are declared to be of a specific type and that cannot be changed and that type is called refernce data type.
+- Reference variables are created using the defined constructors of the class.These variables are declared to be of a specific type and that cannot be changed and that type is called reference data type.
 - class objects and various types of array variables come under reference data type.

 **Variables**